 The key here is that scars that were made years, or even decades ago, can be transformed by scar tissue remediation with castor oil.
-One of my clients scars from childbirth was from a procedure 22 years ago, and a change in the tissues were evident in one session.
+One of my client’s scars from childbirth was from a procedure 22 years ago, and a change in the tissues was evident in one session.
 You can read this clients testimonial here.

 My training is founded in Ellen Heed’s work.
 Ellen is a pioneer in this field and provides educational training programmes covering the anatomical nature of scar tissue.

-together with the use of castor oil through touch and and using castor oil packs.
-Using this knowledge and techniques, we can free up these scars and give ourselves the valuable self care we need.
+together with the use of castor oil through touch and using castor oil packs.
+Using this knowledge and techniques, we can free up these scars and give ourselves the valuable self-care we need.

 Why castor oil?